Kim Jong Un: The US wants to engage North Korea but doesn't know how

 On the other hand, China might also see a Russia-North Korea alliance as a way to counter US influence in Asia.

-"I can imagine a lot of the reporting around a possible North Korea, China and Russia relationship could revolve around a "new Cold War" narrative," Mr Greene said, but dismissed it as an "oversimplification".
+"I can imagine a lot of the reporting around a possible North Korea, China and Russia relationship could revolve around a "new Cold War" narrative," Mr Green said, but dismissed it as an "oversimplification".

 "I suspect that Kim Jong Un would like to diversify his relationships and play China and Russia off against one another to get what he needs," he added.
 "What the US needs to do now is look at what opportunities that may offer them."